Stunning Architecture in a Magnificent Old-Growth Forest

 Prairie Glass House is inspired by some of the great modernist houses of the twentieth century—but it is also unique in many ways.
 In fact, it is a very twenty-first-century building.

 All its exterior walls are gentle curves.
 It has 94 double glass doors opening out onto a magnificent prairie forest.
 In summer, open all the doors and it is a breezy pavilion.
 In winter, it is a warm oasis sitting gently in the winter forest.

 The house is situated in 17 acres of forest on the edge of Champaign IL, a remnant of the original Big Grove, including some of the largest oaks in the region, up to 350 years old.

-We are located on northern outskirts of Champaign-Urbana, approximately 1 mile from I-57 and I-74.
-The property has a large, shaded parking with a short distance from the house, as well as passenger drop-off and disabled parking at the house itself.
+Prairie Glass House is located on northern outskirts of Champaign-Urbana, approximately 1 mile from I-57 and I-74.
+The property has a large, shaded parking lot with a short distance from the house, as well as passenger drop-off and disabled parking at the house itself.